-The success of a leader lies in our ability to be a cheerleader versus a critic.
+The success of a leader lies in his or her ability to be a cheerleader versus a critic.
 Here are 3 ways to be a cheerleader, which will give you and your team the best opportunity to be successful.

 1. Discover your own faults.
 It is easier to point out someone else’s flaws rather than looking in the mirror and pointing out our own.
 It’s true that success starts with leadership.
 Usually behind any success there is a leader that was focused on self-improvement, which flowed into his team members.
 To develop ourselves we must be able to critique ourselves.
 This attitude will lead to development of everyone on your team because you are positioning yourself to lead in a more dynamic way.
 French-German theologian, philosopher, and physician Albert Schweitzer simply said, “Example is leadership.”
 Seek to discover your faults and you find better ways of turning your weaknesses into strengths.
 When was the last time you pointed out your faults?